 erate (written with Pavel Luengas Sierra) is a module which allows exchange rate conversion between any two currency pairs by consulting google's currency conversion tool to give up-to-date (up-to-minute) rate.
 Exchange rates are automatically saved as an rlist and are readily accessible for future calculations.
 Alternatively, the user can store results as variables for use in data manipulation involving exchange calculations.

-gets is an algorithm for general-to-specific model prediction in Stata.
-It is defined to search a large number of explanatory variables, and from these explanatory variables select the 'best' model based upon their relevance and power in explaining the dependent variable of interest. gets implements a series of tests and search paths as outlined in the (growing) econometric literature on general-to-specific modelling.
-For further details see "General to Specific Modelling in Stata" on the research section of this site.
+genspec is an algorithm for general-to-specific model prediction in Stata.
+It is defined to search a large number of explanatory variables, and from these explanatory variables select the 'best' model based upon their relevance and power in explaining the dependent variable of interest. genspec implements a series of tests and search paths as outlined in the (growing) econometric literature on general-to-specific modelling.
+For further details see "General to Specific Modelling in Stata" in the Stata Journal, or an ungated copy on the research section of this site.

 ping is a simple program to determine whether Stata is able to connect to the internet.
 It is intended for use in scripts or programs where the user wishes to determine if internet connectivity is available prior to running a command (such as webuse, ssc, and other similar functions).
 The user simply needs to type 'ping' at the command line to run, and is returned r(ping)="Yes" in an rlist if connected.

 Download ado here.

 The package regression.c allows the user to run a multi-variate regression using C, a low-level computer language.
 The benefits of running regressions directly in C is that being compiled code, the compute may run considerably faster than interpreted code such as that used in most higher-level statistical languages.
 Whilst stable, this is a work in progress and should be used with care.
 Further details will be included shortly in a working paper on parallel computing on this site.

 Monte Carlo Simulations in Octave/MATLAB and in Stata